a-le/php-session-file-handler/README.md

  ```
  session_set_save_handler( new FileSessionHandler(), true );
  session_start();
- // use session as usual...
+ // then use php session functions like you usually do...
 ```